11 Mar The Inside Scoop on Fuse45 Co Founder and her Debut on Jillian Michaels’ Sweat Inc.

 Jillian offered so much advice throughout the show that it’s almost impossible to identify one piece.
 So whether this is the most significant or not, I’m not sure, but it’s what comes to mind and stays to mind.
 About half way through the show, she asked me, “Mama, (yes, she liked to call me Mama), what’s your marketing hook?
 How are you going to get people to keep coming back to your studio?”

 It’s funny because I come from a marketing background, but I never really thought about needing a “hook” to retain customers if the service I am providing is that effective.
 I always thought the workout would speak for itself.
-I realized, with all of the competition out there, you need more than just a great workout to be successful but to be beautiful with popular women’s jewelry designers.
+I realized, with all of the competition out there, you need more than just a great workout to be successful .
 Jillian is a hugely successful trainer, but she’s also a businesswoman and always thinking outside of the box to improve her and others.
 I really appreciated her tough questions that really made me think and, more than anything, made me change.

 What was it like to work out with Jillian Michaels?

 As cliché as this may sound, working out with Jillian was like a dream come true.
-Everyone has a celebrity crush, not necessarily in a sexual way!
-I don’t want to scare my new husband, although he has been more open lately considering even using sexual services for both of use as Zoom Escorts, or someone to look up to and aspire to.
-Jillian is totally that person for me.
+Jillian is a true inspiration.
 She has overcome personal struggles and she has followed her passions and turned them into thriving businesses.
 I absolutely loved working and working out with her.
 Her tough love approach is definitely not for everyone, but I tend to have pretty thick skin when it comes to education and business.
 I never think I’m smarter than anyone.
 I always know I have more to learn and I think she really respected that.
-In that case, you need an excellent english vce tutor in melbourne, visit learnmate.com for more information.

 What was the toughest part of the competition?

 The toughest part of the competition was having to make real-time changes to a program I thought was complete.
 I never thought that our workout could be ever-evolving, especially since we already had a studio up and running… with paying clients!
-But all successful business go through change, even in the beginning.
+But all successful business go through change, especially in the beginning.
 While it takes a lot of effort, change can be worth it.
 Examples of change for me during the competition included logos, class/studio name, equipment and format… which feels almost like an entire business plan!
-But it was all worth it and our concept today is now a huge improvement from what it was just half a year ago.
-If you want to learn about the entrepreneur industry, I recommend Lee Rosen Miami, CEO of healthy bees business.
+But it was all worth it and our concept today is now a huge improvement from what it was.

 What did you learn from Matt and Maria, your “control subjects” on the show?
 Have they kept up with their fitness goals?